Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/OTA/Ameba Over-the-Air Firmware Update.rst

 |image08|

 Then, go to Ameba OTA Web UI [http://localhost:3000/] to view the connected device(s).

 |image09|

 If you can see the IP address(es) of your AMB82 Mini board(s) on the OTA webpage, it shows that the connection is successful.

 For the steps below, you may disconnect AMB82 Mini from your PC and power up the board with any stable 5V DC power source.
 The overall connection map of this example guide is shown in the figure below.

 |image10|

 In this tutorial, we will be uploading a NTPClient sketch via OTA.
 Open the NTPClient example.
-“File”-> “Examples” -> “NTPClient” -> ”Basic”.
+"File"-> "Examples" -> "NTPClient" -> "Basic".
 Include the header file ``OTA.h`` and at the end of setup function, add in the API ``start_OTA_threads`` and define the port number and ip address according to your HTTP server.
 Also modify the SSID and password according to your AP.
 Refer to the picture below for the modified NTPClient sketch.

 |image11|

 Before compiling, remember to set NN Model to load from SD card and enable OTA mode.

 Compile the modified NTPClient sketch, DO NOT upload after compilation.

 .. note :: Priority matters:  Kindly take note that AMB82 Mini will only boot with the latest compiled firmware.